What’s a merit increase, and should your business use them?

 In fact, merit raises aren’t even possible for some organizations lacking the budget to hand out pay increases.

 As stated previously, NGOs, nonprofits, and government organizations often lack the funds to provide merit raises, and they’re certainly not alone.
-Small businesses can have the same issue, as can businesses with low-profit margins (like discount retail stores, grocery stores, gas stations, and convenience stores).
+Small businesses can have the same issue as businesses with low-profit margins (like discount retail stores, grocery stores, gas stations, and convenience stores).

 Here’s a look at the top scenarios where it makes sense to provide merit increases.